visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Project_operator.rst

 The Project operator can treat vectors as instaneous directions, as coordinate displacements or as point coordinates.
 The Project operator can also ignore the vectors and not transform them at all.
-To specify how you wish vectors to be treated during the projection transform, choose the appropriate option from the **Vector transform method** dropdown.
+To specify how you wish vectors to be treated during the projection transform, choose the appropriate option from the **Vector transform method** combo box.
 (see :numref:`Figure %s<project_vector_transform>`) The default is
 **Treat as instaneous directions**.